cloudflare/cloudflare-docs/content/workers/runtime-apis/handlers/tail.md

 - `event` {{<type>}}object{{</type>}}

-  - Contains information about the Worker’s triggering event.
+  - Contains information about the Worker's triggering event.
     - For fetch events: a [`FetchEventInfo` object](/workers/runtime-apis/handlers/tail/#fetcheventinfo)
     - For other event types: `null`, currently.